cisagov/ScubaGear/docs/configuration/parameters.md

 - Error context and stack traces
 - Configuration and environment details

-> **Note**: Debug mode impacts performance and should only be used for troubleshooting.
+> **Note**: All debug and verbose output is written only to the log file—not to the console—to avoid output spam.
+Enhanced tracing may increase run time.
 Sensitive data (passwords, tokens, keys) is automatically redacted from logs.

 ## Muting the Version Check Warnings